kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 Kubernetes controllers typically implement a reconciliation loop that reconciles the actual/current state towards the desired state (defined by a CR).
-GitOps controllers do the same, with the difference that the CR actually references a source (usually Git) repository which then contains the desired state (instead of putting it directly into the CR).
+GitOps controllers do the same, with the difference that the CR actually references a source repository (usually Git) which then contains the desired state (instead of putting it directly into the CR).

 ### ArgoCD

 ArgoCD supports periodic synchronization and manual synchronization.
 This means, that the reconciliation loop will do different things depending on how the Application CR is configured.
-This allows you to adapt different strategies, for example to perform automatic sync for test/staging and only allow manual sync on prod, or vice versa.
+This allows you to adapt different strategies, for example to perform automatic sync for test/staging and only allows manual sync on prod, or vice versa.
 Sync windows allow you to further customize the behavior.
 Drift detection is performed in all cases and drift is properly shown in the UI even if syncs are not performed.